andykimpe/Sentora-Windows-Upgrade/README.md

 # Sentora-Windows-Install-and-Upgrade
 This project is designed install or upgrade Sentora 1.0.3 for Windows

-for upgrade working ZPanel 10.0.2 or 10.1.1 or Sentora for Windows 1.0.0 MarkDark Version
+for the update it can work with ZPanel 10.0.2 or 10.1.1 or Sentora for Windows 1.0.0 MarkDark Version

-Installer Upgrader Version Beta 1
+Installer, Upgrader Version Beta 1

 please visite <a href="../../releases/">releases</a> page for download installers file

 News you can now choose the installation folder

-and he and everyone made it possible to install it on another hard disk than disk C
+it is also possible as many have asked at the time to install in a hard drive other than the C drive

 # Warning

-if your update Zpanel to Sentora
+if your update Zpanel to Sentora 1.0.3

 dot not use install directory C:\zpanel

-if for update Sentora 1.0.0 MarkDark Version
+if for update Sentora 1.0.0 MarkDark Version to Sentora 1.0.3

 dot not use install directory C:\sentora